M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion

 \subsection{Diffusion Models}

-Diffusion Models~\cite{ho2020denoising,song2020denoising,rombach2022high} are a family of generative models that iteratively denoise an image to generate the output.
+Diffusion Models~\cite{ho2020denoising,song2020denoising,rombach2022high} are generative models that iteratively denoise an input to produce the output.
 They have been tremendously successful for the text-to-image~\cite{ho2020denoising,rombach2022high,Saharia2022PhotorealisticTD,Zhang2023AddingCC,Ramesh2022HierarchicalTI} and text-to-video~\cite{blattmann2023stable,Ho2022ImagenVH} tasks.
-They have also been successfully employed for a wide variety of computer vision tasks, thanks to the strong image priors learned by the models.
-These include image generation applications such as image~\cite{Lugmayr2022RePaintIU,Corneanu2024LatentPaintII,Liu2023ImageIV} and video~\cite{zhang2023avid,cherel2023infusion,lee2025videoinpainter} inpainting, novel view synthesis~\cite{Muller_2024_CVPR,kalischek2025cubediffrepurposingdiffusionbasedimage}, as well as other pixel-wise prediction tasks such as monocular depth estimation~\cite{ke2024repurposing,hu2024depthcrafter,garcia2024fine,shao2024learningtemporallyconsistentvideo}, semantic segmentation~\cite{Kawano2024MaskDiffusionEP}, or normal estimation~\cite{fu2024geowizard}.
+They have also been successfully employed for diverse computer vision tasks, thanks to the strong image priors learned by the models.
+These include image~\cite{Lugmayr2022RePaintIU,Corneanu2024LatentPaintII,Liu2023ImageIV} and video~\cite{zhang2023avid,cherel2023infusion,lee2025videoinpainter} inpainting, novel view synthesis~\cite{Muller_2024_CVPR,kalischek2025cubediffrepurposingdiffusionbasedimage}, as well as monocular depth estimation~\cite{ke2024repurposing,hu2024depthcrafter,garcia2024fine,shao2024learningtemporallyconsistentvideo}, semantic segmentation~\cite{Kawano2024MaskDiffusionEP}, or normal estimation~\cite{fu2024geowizard}.
 Conventionally, diffusion models employ multiple denoising steps during inference, leading to large computations cost.
 A number of approaches aim to train one-step models to address this, using knowledge distillation~\cite{song2024sdxs,Zhang2023HiPAEO}, GAN training~\cite{Mao2024OSVOS}, low-rank adaptors~\cite{Zhang2023HiPAEO}.
 Garcia~\etal~\cite{garcia2024fine} instead finetune a pre-trained diffusion model to perform direct feed-forward monocular depth estimation using end-to-end training.
 In this work, we show that such an end-to-end training strategy can also be employed for inpainting disoccluded regions in monocular-to-stereo video conversion task.